noamkadosh/react-purified/README.md

 # React Purified

-Safely use `dangerouslySetInnerHTML` in React by effortless sanitizing the input string.
+Safely use `dangerouslySetInnerHTML` in React by effortlessly sanitizing the input string.
+This package provides React components wrappers that use the [isomorphic-DOMPurify](https://github.com/kkomelin/isomorphic-dompurify) package to sanitize the string before passing to `dangerouslySetInnerHTML`.

+> :warning: Note: You should not use `dangerouslySetInnerHTML`, however in the use cases where you need it, this package might come handy.

 **Table of contents**
 - [React Purified](#react-purified)